OCFL/ocfl-java/README.md

 ### Storage

-Storage layer implementations must implement `edu.wisc.library.ocfl.core.OcflStorage`.
+Storage layer implementations must implement `edu.wisc.library.ocfl.core.storage.OcflStorage`.
 There are the following existing
 implementations:

 * `FileSystemOcflStorage`: Basic implementation that stores all objects within a single root on the local filesystem.